 Selling products and services over the internet took on new importance during the COVID-19 pandemic, as business owners and consumers had no choice but to embrace e-commerce.
 That shift is here to stay, presenting opportunities for small business owners to thrive online.
 But before you set up your internet shop, you have to understand how it all works.

-Editor's note: Looking for e-commerce or shopping cart software for your business?
+Editor’s note: Looking for the right tools to help build your business website?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

 What is e-commerce?

 E-commerce is the process of selling goods and services over the internet.
 Customers come to the website or online marketplace and purchase products using electronic payments.
 Upon receiving the money, the merchant ships the goods or provides the service.